2020–21 Charlton Athletic F.C. season

-The 2020–21 Charlton Athletic season was the club's 115th season in their existence, after having been founded in 1905, and was their first back in League One following relegation from the Championship.
+The 2020–21 Charlton Athletic season was the club's 115th season in their existence, having been founded in 1905, and was their first back in League One following relegation from the Championship.
 Along with competing in League One, the club also participated in the FA Cup, EFL Cup and the EFL Trophy.
 The season covered the period from 1 August 2020 to 30 June 2021.